jduffy3/jduffy3.github.io/_posts/2021-11-16-the-template-pattern.markdown

 2. workout
 3. cool down

 If I for instance leave out warming up, I could tear a muscle.
-If I don't cool down, you can cause blood to pool in in the lower extermities, this might cause you to faint.
-As a result, it's importatnt that the above steps are followed in order.
+If I don't cool down, it can cause blood to pool in in the lower extremeties, this might cause you to faint.
+As a result, it's important that the above steps are followed in order.

-So the above template for a run might look like
+So the template for a run might look like

-#### Warm up

-1. Chest
+1. **Warm up**
+    * Stretch
-2. Quads
+2. **Workout**
-3. Calves

-#### Workout

     * Run!

-#### Cool down
+3. **Cool down**

-1. Brisk walking
+    * Brisk walking
-2. Same stretches as above
-2. Foam rolling

-## How does it work?
+    * Stretch

+## The code

 There are 2 steps to implementing this pattern